 On 23-Jun-15, after resting well the night before, I reached the exam centre one hour before my scheduled exam time; my exam was scheduled at 9:00 AM.
 The trip to the exam centre a week before had made me aware of all logistical issues that I would have had to deal with, had it been my first trip.
 I had kept the required identification documents ready overnight.

 After all necessary checks, I was guided to my desk where I would take the PMP exam online.
 Once the online instructions were done, I commenced my brain-dump.
-My brain-dump was limited to listing the 47 processes in order and writing all the mathematical formulas for Earned Value analysis.
+My brain-dump was limited to listing all the processes from PMBOK in the same order and writing all the mathematical formulas for Earned Value analysis.

 I started with quite a few questions being marked for review, but steadily began to answer subsequent questions.
 There weren’t many ITTO related questions, although many were situational & quite a few required math.
 I maintained my speed as I had during the mock exams.
 I believe the tests in the Simulator fell somewhere between at par & slightly tougher than the real PMP exam.